Jubbery/Jubbery/README.md

 - 👋 Hi, I’m @Jubbery
 - 👀 I’m interested in Web Development, Deep Learning AI, and Quantum Computing.
-- 🌱 I’m currently A junior at the University of South Florida and have more to learn!
-I am proficient in HTML, CSS, Bootstrap, and soon JavaScript.
+- 🌱 I’m currently A senior at the University of South Florida and have more to learn!
+I am proficient in React, TypeScript, JavaScript, and OpenLayers.
 - 💞️ I’m looking to collaborate on websites, AI, and Quantum Computing!
-- 📫 Reach me from my Linkden: www.linkedin.com/in/jack-roberts-154729166
+- 📫 Reach me from my Linkden: www.linkedin.com/in/jackrobertsusf

 <!---
 Jubbery/Jubbery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.